-In July, 2021, the European Association of Automobile Manufacturers (ACEA) published a study recording the number of public electric vehicle charging stations in the European Union.
-Italy ranked fourth among EU nations, recording 13,073 charge points throughout the country.
+In July, 2021, the European Association of Automobile Manufacturers (ACEA) published a study recording the number of public electric vehicle charging stations in the European Union. ranked fourth among EU nations, recording 13,073 charge points throughout the country.

 Now, it seems like the Italian population is ready to put those stations to good use, as the Confindustria ANCMA (National Association of Cycle and Motorcycle Accessories) reports a boom in electric two-wheeler sales during the first six months of 2021.

 Spanning motorcycles, scooters, and mopeds, the two-wheel electric market experienced 84.5-percent growth in 2020 alone.
 That sudden growth hasn’t decelerated in 2021 either, with the segment achieving 54.7-percent further growth between January and June, 2021.

 Motorcycles made the largest improvement during that time, recording 332 units sold versus 171 vehicles sold during the same period last year.
 That’s a 174.3-percent boost in .
 Scooters followed up with 63.4-percent growth while mopeds lost 4.4-percent thus far in 2021.
 Compared to the 2019 data, the numbers are even more impressive, with mopeds listing a 30.9-percent increase, scooters recording a 317.3-percent spike, and motorcycles enjoying a 751.2 lift.